 The application of ASC 842 has resulted in the recognition of approximately \$1,046 ROU assets and lease liabilities on the Company's balance sheet as of the effective date, and in the requirement to provide significant new disclosures regarding the Company's leasing activities and to enable users of financial statements to assess the amount, timing and uncertainty of cash flows arising from leases.
-However, the adoption of this standard does not have a significant impact on the Company's consolidated statements of cash flows.
+However, the adoption of this standard does not have a significant impact on the Company's consolidated statements of comprehensive loss and consolidated statements of cash flows.
 See note 7 for further discussion.